v1

 See northflank login --help for the full list of options, including -n to name your context, and -t to manually provide a Northflank API token.
 Once logged in, the active context will be switched automatically.

-Users can generate a personal API token in their account settings in the Northflank application .
-Team members can generate an API token in that team's settings, provided an API token template has been created by a member with permissions.
+Team members can generate an API token in that team's settings, provided an API role has been created by a member with permissions.

 Once created, contexts can be viewed with northflank context ls and switched to with northflank context use, where you can choose from a list of available contexts.